anotheria/moskito-demo/burgershop/burgershop-spring-sql/README.md

 ================

 This project contains a stripped sql version of burgershop without any MoSKito instrumentation.
-Sql means created order is stored to database.
+Sql means created orders are stored to database.
 This is used as
 * example of burgershop app without MoSKito.
 * example for the usage of the javaagent sql monitoring.